-Project Thusanang is set to empower local small-scale subsistence farmers by forging mutually beneficial relationships in promoting the local sourcing of bitter sorghum for use in the production of Chibuku.
-The project is being undertaken at Mmalore farms 100km west of Lobatse.
+Project Thusanang was commissioned with aspirations to empower local small-scale subsistence farmers by forging mutually beneficial relationships in promoting the local sourcing of bitter sorghum for use in the production of Chibuku.
+The pilot project was initiated at Mmalore farms in the first year and following some promising results was expanded to include a cluster at Tswagare Farms and one in Leshibitse prior to the last ploughing season.

-To date the pilot phase of the project has yielded good results as all the farmers contracted during this phase were able to realise significant yields and harvesting is currently ongoing.
-More importantly, the project has benefited the subsistence farmers involved in the project.
-Through their participation they have been able to practice farming methods that entail continuous monitoring and record keeping; a development that has improved the way they approach farming.
-The project is earmarked to continue and the number of clusters involved is envisaged to increase as findings are shared from the initial pilot phase.
-To date, a high level of interest has been shown by the public and numerous enquiries about the project have been received
+To date the pilot phase of the project has yielded good results as all the farmers contracted during this phase were able to realise significant yields with the exception of the Leshibitse cluster which was negatively affected by poor and sporadic rainfall coupled with sustained hot spells.
+More importantly, the project has significantly benefited the participating subsistence farmers by enhancing land productivity and focusing on scientific farming methods.
+Through their participation, the farmers have embraced farming methods that demand continuous monitoring and record keeping; a development that has improved the way they approach farming.